vnijs/radiant/inst/base/tools/help/transform.md

 r_data[["diamonds"]] <- mutate_each(r_data[["diamonds"]], funs(log), ext = "_log", price, carat)
 </pre>

-This is an important feature if you need to recreate your results at some point in the future or you want to re-run a report with new, but similar, data.
+This is an important feature if you need to recreate your results or you want to re-run a report with new, but similar, data.
 Even more important is that there is a record of the steps taken to generate all results.

 To add commands contained in the command log window to a report in _R > Report_ click the <i title='Report results' class='fa fa-edit'></i> icon.

 ### Filter

-Filter functionality must be turned off when transforming variables.
-If a filter is active the transform functions will show a warning message.
-Either remove the filter statement or un-check the `Filter` check-box.
-Alternatively, navigate to the Data > View tab and click the `Store` button to store the filtered data and select the newly create dataset.
-Then return to the Transform tab to make the desired variable changes.
+If a filter has been specified it will be ignored for (most) functions available in _Data > Transform_.
+To create a new dataset based on a filter navigate to the _Data > View_ tab and click the `Store` button.
+Alternatively, create new dataset based on a Filter select `Holdout sample` from the `Transformation type` dropdown.

 ### Type